Historical Timeline of Los Angeles

 1975 - The George C. Page Museum opens adjacent to the La Brea Tar Pits.

 1976 - The Westin Bonaventure Hotel & Suites opens in Downtown LA.
-The 35-story hotel features the rotating Bona Vista Lounge on the 34th floor.
+The 35-story hotel features the rotating Bona Vista Lounge on the 34th floor and the award-winning LA Prime steakhouse on the 35th.
 Its glass elevators appeared in True Lies and In the Line of Fire.

 1977 - Star Wars opens on May 25 and breaks box office records.
 Today "May the 4th" is celebrated as "Star Wars Day."